Cooking Bacon In The Oven: How-To

 - Preheat oven to 375°.

-- Line pan or cookie sheet with aluminum foil then fit the wire rack inside pan and on top of foil.
+- Line pan or sheet with the foil/paper then fit the wire rack inside pan and on top of foil.
 If you don’t have a wire rack to fit, you can omit.

-- Lay bacon in individual strips across the rack, you can fit them tight against each other but try not to have them overlap too much.
+- Lay the meat in individual strips across the rack, you can fit them tight against each other but try not to have them overlap too much.

-- Place pan in oven and cook for 20 to 25 minutes or until bacon is crisp (about 35 minutes for thick slice).
+- Bake for 20 to 25 minutes or until they’re just as crispy as you like it (about 35 minutes for thick slices).

-- Remove from oven and lay bacon on paper towel lined platter to absorb more grease.
+- Remove from heat and lay strips on paper towel lined platter to absorb more grease.

-Easy Cleanup: Either pour off bacon grease in a container to use for later and toss aluminum foil or allow the bacon grease to get cold then remove solidified grease by lifting foil out of pan and throwing in the garbage.
+Easy Cleanup: Either pour off fat in a container to use for later and toss aluminum foil or allow the grease to get cold then remove solidified fat by lifting foil/paper out of pan and throwing in the garbage.

 lower the temperature (250ish) and up the cooking time